 Mashing consists of mixing the coarsely crushed malt and water in a mash tun.
 Both the quality and the flavour of the water must be optimal.
 That’s why the water composition is extremely important for brewing our beers.

 During the mashing process we mix the water and the malt.
-The result is more or less a pasty mixture of spent grains.
-During this phase, the starch from the malt is converted into fermentable sugars at various temperature levels.
+In this step of the process, the starch in the malt is converted into fermentable sugars.
 Temperature plays an important role in activating natural enzymes in the malt to convert the starch into sugars.
-Different temperature levels affect the release of fermentable sugars.
+The amount of time heating the malt affects the composition of the wort.
 In this way, the malt also influences the fullness and the foamy head of the beer.

-After mashing, a sugary liquid with yeast residue remains.
-In the next step of the brewing process, we separate the remaining yeast residue from the spent grains.
-We keep it temporarily in silos.
+After the mashing process, a sugary liquid and the spent grain of the malt remains.
+In the next step of the brewing process, all the grains and liquid are transferred to the lauter tun.
+During lautering we separate the sweet liquid from the grains.
+After the filtering is done in the lauter tun, we keep the spent grain temporarily in silos.
 After they are collected and distributed among dairy farmers.
 The legal distribution of spent grains that are generally used as cattle fodder is possible thanks to the FCA certificate.

-The wort is ready and can now boil for at least 1 hour.
+Boiling serves to sterilise the wort, to concentrate it, and to separate out the wort from the so-called “hot break” (the brown scum that forms on top of the wort as boil approaches).
+The wort is pumped into the boiling kettle where the hops are added to give beer its bitterness and specific aromas.
 Meanwhile, we also add hops and spices.
 We only use hop cones of the female hop plant.
 Boiling largely dissolves the hops into the wort and gives it its bitter aromas and flavours.
 Therefore, the brewer usually starts with bitter hops that contains bitter substances to give the beer its typical bitterness.
 Aroma hops are added towards the end of the boiling process.
 The hops for our beers come from everywhere.
-For example, our Kasteel range contains sweet Golding hops, a British variety of hops.
+For example, we use mild Golding hops from Poperinge for our Kasteel range.
 For Brigand we use Saaz-hops from the Czech Republic.

 After it has been boiled, the wort has to cool off.
-The high fermentation beers must cool off to a temperature between 15-25 °C. For our spontaneous fermentation beers, we pump the boiling wort into an open cooling tank.
+For high fermentation beers, the boiling wort has to cool to 18-25 degrees Celsius.
+For our spontaneous fermentation beers, we pump the boiling wort into an open cooling tank.
 This way it can be infected with the surrounding microflora that causes spontaneous fermentation.

 During the fermentation process, the fermentable sugars are converted into alcohol and carbon dioxide.
 At a high temperature, fermentation takes 1 to 2 weeks.
 During the conversion process many aroma components are released.
 We can only talk about beer after all the sugars have been converted.
 We use three types of fermentation:

-- High Fermentation The fermentation takes place at a high temperature between 15 and 25 degrees.
+- High Fermentation takes place at a high temperature between 18 and 25 degrees.
 This type of fermentation applies to most specialty beers of our range.

-For the preparation of our fruit beer, for example, we add fruits.
+For our fruit beers we add fruit in this step of the brewing process.
 During the 6 month lagering period the flesh of the fruit completely dissolves and the flavour of the fruit is absorbed into the beer.
 For Kasteel Hoppy the brewer applies the dry hopping technique.
 He adds extra hops during the lagering process which gives a subtle bitterness.

 Filtering is required for a second time during the brewing process.
-By filtering the beer we remove the remaining yeast residue and cloudiness from the beer.
+This is necessary to remove the remaining yeast cells and cloudiness from the beer.
 The excess yeast is kept in silos until they are collected by an authorized distributor.
 Yeast contains a lot of vitamins for pigs and can therefore be used as pig feed.
 Kasteel Brouwerij Vanhonsebrouck is legally allowed to distribute the yeast thanks to the FCA certificate.